 To schedule a meeting with your OCPD counselor, you may contact the front desk or the counselor directly.
 If you schedule an appointment and are no longer able to attend, please contact the counselor as soon as possible.

-For a full list of rules regarding OCI participants, please click here.
 If you accept an invitation to interview, (in other words, accept a pre-select by signing up for an interview) you must attend that interview unless you accept another job offer prior to the interview or experience an emergency.
 If you have an emergency which has prevented you from attending an interview, you must notify OCPD as soon as possible.

 Students who have an unexcused absence or cancellation from an interview will be expected to write a letter of explanation to both OCPD and the employer.